 The permanence of peonies is one of the qualities that make them such an enduring perennial in the garden.
 However, the same features that make peonies a sturdy and long-lived plant can also make them a challenge to transplant.
 Sometimes a move becomes a necessary alternative to plant loss.
 Perhaps that peony you installed a decade ago beside a young sapling today flounders in the shade of a now-mature oak tree.
-Or, you've decided to add a gazebo or patio to your landscape, and a special peony stands in the way of progress.
-Finally, you or a family member might be moving away, and you can't bear to leave behind an heirloom peony plant, that has become as necessary and dear as a family pet.
+Maybe you've decided to add a gazebo or patio to your landscape, and a special peony stands in the way of progress.
+Or perhaps you or a family member might be moving away, and you can't bear to leave behind an heirloom peony plant, one that has become as necessary and dear as a family pet.
 Learn about the timing and steps required to complete a successful peony transplant.

 When to Transplant Peonies

 Knowing when to transplant your peonies is half the battle of a successful move.
 For peonies, fall is the ideal time to dig up the plants.
 The exact timing differs by region, but mid-August for Northern gardeners and early November for Southern gardeners is a general guideline.
 In the fall, peonies are preparing for dormancy.
 Their metabolism slows, causing growth and development to stop.
 This change helps perennial plants save energy, and minimizes stress to roots during the move.

 If it's spring and you're preparing for a move very soon, weigh the possibility of plant damage or death against your desire to take the plant with you.
 Severely stressed plants may not bloom again for several years and may be vulnerable to attack by fungal diseases or insect pests.